OpenDSA/OpenDSA/RST/en/PL/Syntax.rst

 Q1.
-Why does the non-terminal :math:`<var>` not appear on the left-hand size of any productions in the grammar above?
+Why does the non-terminal :math:`<var>` not appear on the left-hand side of any productions in the grammar above?
 Is the grammar incomplete?

 Q2.
 How many terminals does this grammar contain?